topherCantrell/computerarcheology/README.md

 Defines and their use:
  - %%title - gives the text used in the browser tab.
 The default is the page title from the deployment description.
  - %%template - gives the page's master HTML template.
 The default is "master.template".
 This is ?never? used.
- - %%ramMap - used in code markdown.
+ - %%- - used in code markdown.
 Defines the file containing ram-usage information.
- - %%hardwareMap - used in code markdown.
+ - %%-- - used in code markdown.
 Defines the file containing hardware-usage information.

 ## Code Markup ##